redsnk/guessc/README.md

 ```
 Be patient, it will take some time to load all the hashes into the memory (40 min. aprox.)

-Passords discovered will be saved on **guessc.txt** file.
+Passwords discovered will be saved on **guessc.txt** file.

-If you have less memory you can pass the amount, per example 4G, **but the speed will drop dramatically due to disk access**:
+If you have less memory, you can pass the amount, per example 4G, **but the speed will drop dramatically due to disk access**:
 ```
 ./guessc -c4 ""
 ```